CC-Hive/Toetle/README.md

  * what to do if no list was given? error seems best, if programmer wants nil then say so.
 * Regarding functions to add responces:
  * Naming convetion.
 Same as turtle API but in toetle table?
- * allow adding a table of responces?
+ * allow adding a table of responces? no, toetle is nieve, it will return whatever you give it.
+If you want to add multiple responces then either manipulate the list directly or feed the responces one at a time to the input function (recommended)
 * Interactive mode?
 Ask programmer for responce each time.
  * specific functions only?
 IE can have only one or two functions query for input, rest can use lists.